?2018 Nissan Armada Platinum 4WD?

-The 2017 Nissan Armada has slimmed down and beefed up at the same time when compared to its predecessors.
-The last Armada that I reviewed was a 2010 model in Titanium trim.
+Last year?s (2017) Nissan Armada slimmed down and beefed up at the same time when compared to its predecessors.
+Up to that point, the last Armada that I had reviewed was a 2010 model in Titanium trim.
 Its engine was a 5.8-liter V8 that produced 317 horsepower and 385 pound feet of torque that delivered power to all four wheels through a five-speed automatic transmission with overdrive.
 It had a longer wheelbase, but was slightly shorter in overall length, and tipped the scale at 5,841 pounds.
-The 2010 version carried 2 more gallons of fuel, was narrower and was taller.
+The 2010 version carried 2 more gallons of fuel, was narrower and was also taller.

-Visually, this latest iteration Nissan Armada displays an overall athletic stance, starting up front with Nissan?s signature V-motion grille and standard low-beam headlights and familiar LED running lights that contribute to a more contemporary image.
+Visually, the Nissan Armada displays an overall athletic stance, starting up front with Nissan?s signature V-motion grille and standard low-beam headlights and familiar LED running lights that contribute to a more contemporary image.
 The boldness continues in the rear with combination lights including LED taillights.

 The Armada?s interior blends tasteful styling, ample space and luxurious comfort.
 Cabin noise levels are ?Library quiet? at idle, thanks to acoustic glass and extensive use of sound absorption materials.
 Second row headroom is best in class at 40-inches, as is the legroom at 41-inches.

 The Nissan Armada provides an impressive suite of available advanced safety and security systems, including the Predictive Forward Collision Warning system, Intelligent Cruise Control, Distance Control Assist and Forward Emergency Braking, Lane Departure Prevention and Lane Departure Warning.
 Other available features include Blind Spot Intervention and Blind Spot Warning, RearView Monitor, Around View?
 Monitor, power liftgate, 20-inch wheels and tires, remote engine start system and a power 60/40 3rd row seat.